 Contact our Olathe assault attorney today for a consultation.

 In the state of Kansas, one may be subjected to a number of different legal penalties for committing either an assault or battery offense.
 Even if no one was harmed in the incident, the offender could still face jail time and hefty fines.
 For this reason, it is crucial that you get in touch with our Olathe criminal lawyer from Garretson & Toth, LLC if you have been accused of committing any degree of assault or battery.
-In doing so, we may be able to assist you in combatting the following penalties:

 - Simple Assault – One could be charged with simple assault if they have intentionally acted out in a manner that has made someone else fear for their personal safety.
 Should they be convicted of this misdemeanor, the offender could face up to 30 days in jail and a $500 fine.
 If the victim of the assault was a law enforcement officer, the penalties would increase to up to one year in jail and a $2,500 fine.